Cervical effacement: Fetal distress or hyperstimulation

 Low dose oral misoprostol for the purpose of labor induction, is associated with a lower risk of fetal distress than vaginally administered misoprostol.

 Vaginally administered dinoprostone is associated with an increased risk of fetal hyperstimulation with or without fetal heart rate abnormalities.

 Cervical ripening in the outpatient setting and the inpatient setting

-Inpatient and outpatient cervical ripening done via vaginally administered dinoprostone or balloon catheters in low risk pregnancies do not have different rates of caesarean section.
+Outpatient cervical ripening has the potential to decrease the length of hospital stays thereby decreasing burden and cost for the healthcare system.
+Inpatient and outpatient cervical ripening done via vaginally administered dinoprostone or balloon catheters in low risk pregnancies do not have different rates of Caesarean section.
 When using a single-balloon catheter, there seems to be very little difference in fetal, neonatal, and maternal injury rates when the procedure is performed in an outpatient setting versus an inpatient one.
 Cervical ripening using dinoprostone vaginal inserts have the same rates of neonatal morbidity, caesarean section, and labor onset when used in the outpatient setting and the inpatient setting.
+Rates of neonatal sepsis were not significantly different between inpatient and outpatient administration of dinoprostone.
 Evidence for use of misoprostol in the outpatient versus inpatient setting was insufficient to draw conclusions.
+The current evidence comparing outpatient and inpatient use of double-balloon catheters and hygroscopic dilators is also insufficient to draw conclusions.
+Further research is needed on cervical ripening in the outpatient setting as the evidence for the use of dinoprostone or single-balloon catheters is low-strength and evidence is insufficient for several other commonly used methods of cervical ripening.